Loading...

 hostname

-Running hostname during the recorded session provides a simple identity artifact showing which host the transcript applies to.
+Running hostname inside the recorded session provides a simple identity artifact showing which system the transcript applies to.

 termhost.localdomain